xot/ElectraOne/README.md

 Before starting Ableton, ensure that the effect preset slot (bank 6 slot 2) is selected on the first E1, and the mixer preset is uploaded and selected (bank 6, slot 1) in the second E1.

-(*Both controllers apparently need to run firmware 3.1.5. for this to work.*)
+(*Both controllers apparently need to run firmware 3.1.5. or larger for this to work.*)

 ## Controlling the currently appointed device